rev-net/memo/pitch.md

 ## Revnet Research Group (RRG)

-We'd like to begin nurturing a dedicated Revnet Research Group (RRG) corporation to support the ecosystem and extend the benefits of onchain networks to the conventional finance sector while giving revnets access to the conventional finance sector's capital.
+We'd like to begin a dedicated Revnet Research Group (RRG) corporation to support the revnet ecosystem and help it interface with conventional tech and finance sectors.

-We want to create a real-world studio production environment, and a traditional legal setting in which to build web tools like [revnet.app](https://revnet.app), which allow anyone to browse, participate in, and financially support revnets.

-We also think it's important for RRG to set an example of how a corporate entity can be successful as a scoped subcomponent of a broader onchain revnet structure.
+We think it's important for RRG to set an example of how a corporate entity can be successful as a scoped subcomponent of a broader onchain revnet structure.

 ### Mission